 Making sure that your website is up to date with the most current SEO practices is one of the better reasons to redesign it.
-While you’re at it, you should also think about adding a blog section to it – there’s nothing that helps with ranking more than having quality content on your website.
+While you’re at it, you should also think about adding a blog section to it.
+There’s nothing that helps with ranking more than having quality content on your website.

 People Can’t Navigate It

 When someone visits your website, you want them to be able to find what they need easily.
 Now, that doesn’t mean you should put everything you have on one page.
-It means that the route from landing on the website to finding the thing they need should be clear and easy.
+It means that the route from landing on the website for finding the thing they need should be clear and easy.

 It Doesn’t Conform To Your Current Brand Image

 You might have rebranded your business.
 Or you might have changed the brand image.
 Either way, your website needs to be current on the business it represents.
-There’s more to a brand than just a logo and a couple of words – the whole design of the website needs to reflect the whole of your brand image.
+There’s more to a brand than just a logo and a couple of words.
+The whole design of the website needs to reflect the whole of your brand image.